nightbot/docs/commands/variables/rainwave.md

 > $(rainwave `station`)

-`station` is the station being looked up on Rainwave.
-It can be any of the following:
+`station` is the station being looked up on Rainwave

+The station can be any of the following:

 * *all* - All
 * *game* - Game